Azure Functions

 • Best for the requirement of running a scheduled task

-• Better for the Real-time stream processing activities
+• Better for Real-time stream processing activities

 • Best for Mobile backend development activities.